Anger Management and Counseling in Fort Worth

 Anger seems to be something we all struggle with.
 Counseling will help uncover roots as well as carefully navigate the things, people, and/or experiences that often trigger us.
 Usually bitterness, resentment, and frustration tag along.
-Cowtown will help you connect and experience change in these things.
-We provide Christian counseling in Fort Worth for for Individuals, marriages, and families who struggle with anger.
+Cowtown will help you experience change in these things.
+We provide Christian counseling and therapy in Fort Worth for Individuals, marriages, and families who struggle with anger.

 Individual counseling for anger might work through issues of bitterness and resentment towards a friend, workplace employer or employee, and family of origin.
 We also might help you with anger towards God and the Church.